Bad Medical Mistakes – The “Never Events”

 - Any incident in which a line designated for oxygen or other gas to be delivered to a patient contains no gas, the wrong gas or is contaminated by toxic substances.

-- Patient death or serious injury associated with a fall suffered in the hospital, nursing home, or other healthcare setting.
+- Patient death or serious injury associated with a fall suffered in the hospital, nursing home or another health care setting

 In addition, the Department of Public Health has added certain reportable “Connecticut-specific events.”
 These include: